Referred to as low carb, high fat low carb, and ketogenic, a keto diet is one that is low in carbohydrates.

 Cauliflower Tabbouleh Salad

-There are so many things you can do with cauliflower these days, from ricing it to steaming and processing it with a little salt, pepper, for excellent faux mashed potatoes.
-This cauliflower tabbouleh salad hits the spot on a hot day.
+There are so many things you can do with cauliflower these days, from ricing it to steaming and processing it with a little salt, and pepper, for excellent faux mashed potatoes.
+This cauliflower tabbouleh salad and cauliflower rice hits the spot on a hot day.

 Pair it with some grilled tofu or zucchini noodles in a little tahini, and you have a refreshing, healthy meal that is delish to boot.